-What is Market to Book Ratio?
+What Is Market To Book Ratio?

-The term “Market to Book ratio” refers to the financial valuation metric that is utilized in the evaluation of the current market value of a company relative to its book value.
-The market value of a company stock basically refers to the current stock price of all its outstanding shares.
+The term "Market to Book ratio" is a financial valuation metric utilized to evaluate the current market value of a company relative to its book value.
+It shows an investor how the market values the stocks of that company.

 Formula